21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 greyhound

-The Greyhound is an excellent family dog and becomes very close to his owner.
-The Greyhound is a great apartment dog that has an affectionate, friendly and very tender personality.
+The Greyhound is a devoted family dog who bonds closely with his owner.
+The Greyhound is a great apartment dog with an affectionate, friendly, and gentle personality that surprises people who only know him from the track.

-Also an intelligent and independent dog, but can be shy with strangers if not properly socialized.
+He’s intelligent and independent, though he can be shy with strangers if not properly socialized as a puppy.

 18. Bullmastiff